 This is all a very interesting and exciting aspect of the future of graffiti, however, as soon as legalities are brought into the equation then it tends to become a little offputting to some but in my opinion, well worth the potential returns.

 Selling art for cryptocurrency rather than centralised currency like pounds and dollars (AKA ‘Fiat’ Currency) could be seen as an investment to artists.
-They could sell a piece of art for £/$1,000 worth of crypto but that same amount of crypto could be worth far more in days, months or years.
+They could sell a piece of art for £/$1,000 worth of Bitcoin or TRON but that same amount of crypto could be worth far more in days, months or years.
 On the flip side it could be worth far less so this certainly needs to be taken into consideration.
 This brings into equation, once the seller has received the crypto from the buyer, do they hold (AKA ‘Hodl‘) for the long term or do they transfer to fiat currency immediately?

 I personally think that the advantages far outweigh the disadvantages for the use of crypto compared to current fiat money.
 It just seems very fitting to use decentralised currency that’s not in the hands of a bank or government to trade graffiti art which is often a very anti-establishment art form.

 Having a platform for potential new customers to get immediate access to the artist is a brilliant thing.
 This could spur artists on to do this on a more regular basis and turn it into a career.
 The potential is there, the tools just need to be utilised.

 If you’ve enjoyed this article and would like to send me a Crypto-Tip then there are a few options to choose from.
 Thank you!